 Art.
-123 ter - Report on the remuneration policy and compensation paid Page of Report article 23 second preport or company st twenty-one days prior to the date of the Shareholders' Meeting established by 64, paragraph two, or the Shareholders' Meeting established by article 2364-bis paragraph of the Italian Civil Code, companies with listed shares shall make a the remuneration policy and compensation paid available to the public at the registered office, on its internet website or in any of the other ways established by regulation.
-Page 8 shall be the repo approved by the Board of Directors.
+123 ter - Report on the remuneration policy and compensation paid Page of Report article 23 second report of compan st twenty-one days prior to the date of the Shareholders' Meeting established by 64, paragraph two, or the Shareholders' Meeting established by article 2364-bis paragraph of the Italian Civil Code, companies with listed shares shall make a the remuneration policy and compensation paid available to the public at the registered office, on its internet website or in any of the other ways established by regulation.
+Page 8 shall be the rep approved by the Board of Directors.
 In companies adopting the two-tier system, approved by the Board of Directors.
 In companies adopting the two-tier system, art shall be approved by the supervisory board, upon proposal from the ment board, solely for the section envisaged by paragraph 4, letter b).
-Page 8 3.
-The fir st section of the report shall set out in a clear and comprehensible manner: Page 8 a the company's policy on the remuneration of the members of the management bodies, general managers and key managers with reference to at least the following year and, subject to the provisions of Article 2402 of the Italian Civil Code, the members of the control bodies; Page 11, 14, 20 b the procedures used to adopt and implement this policy.
-Page 11 term inte contribut remuner the frequ letter a), policy.
-C policy las tempora procedur may be s deviation remuneration policy shall contribute to the business strategy, the pursuit of long- rests and the sustainability of the company and shall explain how it makes this on.
+Page 9 3.
+The fi st section of the report shall set out in a clear and comprehensible manner: Page 9 а the company's policy on the remuneration of the members of the management bodies, general managers and key managers with reference to at least the following year and, subject to the provisions of Article 2402 of the Italian Civil Code, the members of the control bodies; Page 11, 14, 19 b the procedures used to adopt and implement this policy.
+Page 11, 14 term inte contribu remuner the frequiletter a), policy.
+C policy la tempora procedu may be deviation remuneration policy shall contribute to the business strategy, the pursuit of long- rests and the sustainability of the company and shall explain how it makes this on.
 Subject to the provisions of paragraph 3-ter, companies shall put the ation policy referred to in paragraph 3 to the vote of shareholders, according to ency required by the duration of the policy set in accordance with paragraph 3, and in any case at least every three years or when amendments are made to the ompanies shall award the remuneration only in accordance with the remuneration at approved by the shareholders.
 In exceptional circumstances, companies may ily deviate from the remuneration policy, provided the policy sets out the all conditions for applying the deviation and specifies the parts of the policy that subject to deviation.
-Exceptional circumstances only means situations where the from the remuneration policy is necessary to pursue the long-term interests and polity of the company as a whole or to ensure its ability to stay in the market.
-Page 8, 9 Meeting 3-bis, the remuner it can co shall put Shareho Code, or 3-ter.
-The resolution envisaged in paragraph 3-bis shall be binding.
-If the Shareholders' Meeting does not approve the remuneration policy put to the vote pursuant to paragraph 3-bis, the company shall continue to pay remuneration in accordance with the most recent remuneration policy approved by the Shareholders' Meeting or, if there is no such policy, it can continue to pay remuneration in accordance with existing practices.
-The company shall put a new remuneration policy to the vote of shareholders at the latest at the next Shareholders' Meeting required by Article 2364, second paragraph, of the Italian Civil Code, or at the Shareholders' Meeting required by Article 2364-bis, second paragraph, of the Italian Civil Code. for the aggregate econd section of the report, in a clear and comprehensible manner and, by name nembers of the management and control bodies, general managers and in e form, subject to the provisions of the regulation issued in accordance with h 8, for key managers: Page 8 a shall provide a suitable representation of each of the items comprising the remuneration, including the treatment provided for in the event of termination of office or termination of employment, detailing the consistency with the company's remuneration policy for the reporting year; Page 89
+Exceptional circumstances only means situations where the from the remuneration policy is necessary to pursue the long-term interests and bility of the company as a whole or to ensure its ability to stay in the market.
+Page 9 3-ter.
+The Meeting 3-bis, the remuner it can conshall put Shareho Code, of the Italia page 9 for the aggrega econd section of the report, in a clear and comprehensible manner and, by name nembers of the management and control bodies, general managers and in e form, subject to the provisions of the regulation issued in accordance with h 8, for key managers: Page 9 а shall provide a suitable representation of each of the items comprising the remuneration, including the treatment provided for in the event of termination of office or termination of employment, detailing the consistency with the company's remuneration policy for the reporting year; Page 90